A year after guilty plea, court dismisses abuse charges against Maine concert promoter

 Gray, who owns the company behind a successful concert series in Portland and Bangor, withdrew his guilty plea to assaulting a former girlfriend Monday as part of a deal he reached with prosecutors to resolve the misdemeanor charge.

-“From the [district attorney’s office] perspective, the agreement was fulfilled by all parties,” Assistant District Attorney Jonathan Sahrbeck told the Bangor Daily News Monday, “and the victim was consulted with regard to what was going to happen today.”
+“From the [district attorney’s office] perspective, the agreement was fulfilled by all parties,” Assistant District Attorney Jonathan Sahrbeck told the Bangor Daily News on Monday, “and the victim was consulted with regard to what was going to happen today.”

 The proceeding in Portland leaves Gray with a clean record one year after he told the same court that he accepted responsibility for an incident that saw Erica Cole briefly hospitalized in March 2017.